Creative-Motion-Development/wp-plugin-titan-security/readme.txt

 == Description ==
 = Titan includes anti-spam, firewall, malware scanner, site accessibility checking, security and threats audits for WordPress websites.
 Our security functions provide Titan with the latest firewall rules, malware signatures, and database of malicious IP addresses - all you need to ensure the security of your website.

-Titan is a comprehensive WordPress security solution, completed by a set of additional features made in the form of add-ons, which was placed into a simple and intuitive interface. =
+Titan is a comprehensive WordPress security solution, completed by a set of additional features as add-ons, which was placed into a simple and intuitive interface. =

 Why did we update Anti-Spam and what is Titan?

 Let me tell you before we start: your favorite Anti-Spam had not disappeared!
 Instead of that it revived and became stronger to stand guard over the secure of your site!
-The latest update of Anti-Spam is called TITAN SECURITY and represents the brand new version of a plugin.
+The latest update of Anti-Spam is called Titan Anti-spam & Security and represents the brand new version of a plugin.

 Why TITAN?
 We aim to create a plugin as reliable as this metal - and easy-to-use at the same time.
 The new name of our plugin sets the pace with newest and highest standards of quality.